 Ask yourself if not having the vehicle repaired right now may cause work-related issues and impact your income stream.
 If not, could you possibly hold off a week or longer until you receive a few more paychecks?
 If you save up, you might avoid tapping your emergency fund altogether.

 Of course, you can always borrow from your savings and pay yourself back.
 But even if you have good intentions, those funds might never make it back into your account.
-Therefore, tap your rainy day fund instead.
+This is why I recommend a rainy day fund too.

 6. Don’t use your funds to solve other people’s problems

 Your emergency fund is your personal financial backup plan and not a solution to everyone else’s financial problems.
 It’s loving and kind to help a friend or relative going through hard times, but you have to consider the impact on your personal finances.
 Will helping this individual put a serious dent in your emergency fund?
 Do you doubt this person’s ability to pay back the funds?